larscarl/interview-analysis/README.md

 # Interview Analysis 📝

-This app is designed to assist researchers, linguists, and professionals in analyzing interview or text data.
+This app is designed to provide assistance for analyzing interview or text data.
 It provides various tools for in-depth text analysis, including word frequency, sentiment analysis, and named entity recognition (NER), with support for multiple languages.

 ## Features